Qualien-C/Sticky-Notes-Application/README.md

 To run, type "**npm start**"

 I just created an application while experimenting with **Electron JS**. <br>
-Hope you enjoy the app ✨
+Hope you enjoy the app ✨ <br>
+The sticky notes are saved even after you close the app 🔥✨ <br>
+Use it as reminders and to-do cards, as you like. 📝

 <hr>